Last Updated on October 2, 2024 by Amrita

 Q: How can poor bookkeeping systems affect real estate investors?

-A: Poor bookkeeping systems can have a significant impact on real estate investors by causing them to miss out on valuable deductions.
 Without accurate and organized records of income and expenses, investors may not be able to claim all the deductions they are entitled to, leading to potential financial losses.

 Q: Can I deduct rental losses against other forms of income?